NuralySol/Quick_Care_MD_proposal/README.md

 ## Team expectations and roles

-> Nuraly - GitHun Repo owner for both backend and front-end.
+> Nuraly - GitHub Repo owner for both backend and front-end.

 "Everybody codes nobody retreats, push and commit, and test often"